Scotiabank Upgrades Albemarle (ALB)

 What is the Fund Sentiment?

-There are 1821 funds or institutions reporting positions in Albemarle.
-This is an increase of 104 owner(s) or 6.06% in the last quarter.
-Average portfolio weight of all funds dedicated to ALB is 0.36%, a decrease of 1.50%.
-Total shares owned by institutions increased in the last three months by 5.35% to 120,359K shares.
-The put/call ratio of ALB is 1.69, indicating a bearish outlook.
+There are 1818 funds or institutions reporting positions in Albemarle.
+This is an increase of 98 owner(s) or 5.70% in the last quarter.
+Average portfolio weight of all funds dedicated to ALB is 0.37%, an increase of 0.45%.
+Total shares owned by institutions increased in the last three months by 6.39% to 120,359K shares.
+The put/call ratio of ALB is 1.66, indicating a bearish outlook.

 What are Other Shareholders Doing?